Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-when Jayesh wants to eat an egg, the chicken lays an omlette for him.
+After The Hulk lost an arm wrestling contest with Jayesh, he turned green with envy.

-Updated on: [20/10/2024]
+Updated on: [21/10/2024]
 <!-- #jokeEnd -->